How ‘Kilroy Was Here’ Tore Styx Apart

 The live show featured a 10-minute film as the opening act, which then segued into live action in which DeYoung and Shaw acted out the concept's finale live onstage each night, delivering scripted lines in costume as their characters.
 It was a task for which Shaw had neither any taste nor any particular ability.
 He finally snapped on stage at the Capital Centre in Landover, MD, smashing his guitar, throwing the pieces into the audience and storming off stage.

 Watch the 'Kilroy Was Here' Short Film

-Update: On April 12, 2015 Dennis DeYoung posted a lengthy response to this story on his Facebook page.
-We’ve included the entire statement below:
+Update: Dennis DeYoung has posted a lengthy response to this story on his Facebook page.
+We've included the entire statement below:

 Clarification Kilroy clarification

 Why do I even bother?
 I saw this article recently so here goes.
 But first you must read the article, it's not bad as these things go.